 Recent graduates from Sunderland have gained jobs with employers such as the BBC, Channel 4, Sky TV, Capital North East, I Daniel Blake, MTV and professional production companies.

-You will also undertake a number of practical assignments, which can include live briefs from clients outside the University.
-You will build up a portfolio of work, to show future employers.
+You'll undertake a number of practice modules throughout your course, which can include live briefs from clients from outside the University.
+Get the opportunity to gain production experience with independent production company Fulwell 73 and build up a portfolio of work to show future employers.

 We frequently invite guest speakers to run workshops and master classes, allowing you to relate your learning to real-life experience.

-We encourage you to take part in competitions; our students have a record of winning awards from organisations such as the Royal Television Society.
+We encourage you to take part in competitions; our students have won awards from organisations such as the Royal Television Society.